gurpreet-singh9189825/movie-rating-app/README.md

  This app allow user to search for or look for favourite genre and movies and overview them and rate them on 5 star rate scale.

  # features
- -User authentication
+ - User authentication
- -Movie search and filter
+ - Movie search and filter
- -Rating and reviewing movies
+ - Rating and reviewing movies

  # installation
  -clone the repository